Grammarly Review: How It Can Help You Write Better & Smart

 However, there are tons of great hacks for checking spelling, grammar, punctuation online.
 And today, I’ll introduce one such revolutionary tool (Grammarly, it is) that can help you write faster and better without having to worry about comma placements or even plagiarism.

 Today, we’ll review Grammarly, which is yet another revolution in terms of writing better and correct English.
-It also has an inbuilt plagiarism checker and proofreader tool which have rave reviews, but let’s not take that for granted.
+It also has an inbuilt plagiarism checker and one of the best online proofreader tool which have rave reviews, but let’s not take that for granted.

 So, let’s have a thorough review of Grammarly and see if it’s worth the cost!
 We’ll see if Grammarly is reliable or does it even work, all by testing ourselves and not reading those Grammarly reviews!